japila-books/apache-spark-internals/docs/configuration-properties.md

 == [[spark.speculation.quantile]] spark.speculation.quantile

-The percentage of tasks that has not finished yet at which to start speculation in xref:ROOT:speculative-execution-of-tasks.adoc[].
+The percentage of tasks that has not finished yet at which to start speculation in ROOT:speculative-execution-of-tasks.md[].

 Default: `0.75`